-These type of managers won’t be around for long with this mentality.
+These management types won’t be around for long with this mentality.

 The Traditional Boss

-The issue here is that traditional management styles are exactly what they sound: traditional and outdated.
+The issue here is that traditional management styles are exactly what they sound like: traditional and outdated.

 In this approach to management, employees are often to blame for any lack of perceived quality of a product.
 There is not much room for error and there’s always a ‘you can do better’ attitude around the quality of an employee’s work.